Monday of Week 10 of Ordinary Time – First Reading

 This story is generally understood as a kind of parable.
 The fig tree without fruit represents those people among the Jews who rejected Jesus.
 When he came to them looking for faith in his message, he found nothing.
 In a sense, they had closed their minds and withered up.

 After cursing the fig tree Jesus went to the Temple in Jerusalem and began driving out all those who were trading in the Temple court.
-He accused them of turning God’s house of prayer into a market place.
+He accused them of turning God’s house of prayer into “a den of robbers”—a market place.
 It was an example of people who had reduced their religious faith to mere commercialism.
 Religious ritual had been turned into an opportunity for making money.
 The meaning of the Temple as the symbol of God’s presence among his people was being lost.
-And there was also the failure to see the presence and power of God working through Jesus himself.
-The fig tree was adorned with beautiful leaves but there was no fruit.
+As well, there was also the failure to see the presence and power of God working through Jesus himself.
+The fig tree was adorned with beautiful leaves, but there was no fruit.

 Boo